Jaffa orange: History

 Exports grew from 200,000 oranges in 1845 to 38 million oranges by 1870.
 The citrus plantations of this time were primarily owned by wealthy Palestinian merchants and notables, rather than small farmers, as the fruits required large capital investments with no yield for several years.
-Fruits carrying the "Jaffa" label were first marketed in 1870 by Sarona, a German Templer colony established in 1868.
+Fruits carrying the "Jaffa" label were first marketed in 1870 by a German Templer colony.
 An 1872 account of Jaffa by a European traveller notes that "Surrounding Jaffa are the orange gardens for which it is justly extolled, and which are a considerable source of wealth to the owners.
 The annual value of fruits grown in Jaffa was said to be 10,000 pounds."
-In the 1880s, an American grower, H.S.
-Sanford, tried to cultivate the Jaffa orange in Florida.
+In the 1880s, American grower H. S. Sanford tried to cultivate the Jaffa orange in Florida.

-The prosperity of the orange industry brought increased European interest and involvement in the development of Jaffa.
-In 1902, a study of the growth of the orange industry by Zionist officials outlined the different Palestinian owners and their primary export markets as England, Turkey, Egypt and Austria-Hungary.
+The prosperity of the orange industry brought increased European interest and involvement in the development of Jaffa oranges.
+In 1902, a study of the growth of the orange industry by officials outlined the different owners and their primary export markets as England, Turkey, Egypt and Austria-Hungary.
 While the traditional Arabic cultivation methods were considered "primitive," an in-depth study of the financial expenditure involved reveals that they were ultimately more cost-efficient than the Zionist-European enterprises that followed them some two decades later.

-The Zionists who immigrated to Palestine introduced the advanced cultivation methods that spurred the Jaffa orange industry.
-According to the Hope Simpson Enquiry of 1930,"The cultivation of the orange, introduced by the Arabs before the commencement of Jewish settlement, has developed to a very great extent in consequence of that settlement.
+According to the 1930 Hope Simpson Enquiry, "The cultivation of the orange, introduced by the Arabs before the commencement of Jewish settlement, has developed to a very great extent in consequence of that settlement.
 There is no doubt that the pitch of perfection to which the technique of plantation and cultivation of the orange and grapefruit have been brought in Palestine is due to the scientific methods of the Jewish agriculturist."

-Partnerships in growing and exporting these oranges were an example of Arab-Jewish cooperation despite rising political tensions.
+Partnerships in growing and exporting these oranges were an example of Arab–Jewish cooperation despite rising political tensions.